Contact Us

 Classical repeaters are designed for classical information processing.
 They're not designed for quantum information processing.
 For example, they can't store quantum-encoded photons or carry out quantum protocols.
 Quantum information experiences decoherence, the degradation of quantum information from noise and other factors.
 Classical repeaters can't maintain the fragile quantum information intended for transmission.

-Common misconceptions along the Advanced Secure Networking journey
+Common misconceptions along the Quantum Networking journey

 • Entanglement-based networks will completely replace classical networks.